Image of parent teaching her child about loans.

 Share:

 An unsecured loan is a type of financing that doesn’t require borrowers to put down any collateral.
-Instead, lenders approve unsecured loans based on the borrower’s creditworthiness – mainly their credit history and financial status.
-Common examples of unsecured loans are personal loans (which are most often unsecured), student loans and credit cards.
+Instead, lenders approve unsecured loans based on the borrower’s creditworthiness – essentially, their credit profile and financial situation.

 Unsecured Loans Vs. Secured Loans

-To understand unsecured loans, you must know how they differ from secured loans.
-The primary difference between the two is the need for collateral – secured loans need it, and unsecured loans don’t.
+The primary difference between unsecured and secured loans is the need for collateral – secured loans need it, and unsecured loans don’t.

-Secured loans, such as auto loans and home equity lines of credit (HELOCs), require borrowers to put down a valued asset as security for the terms of the loan.
-That way, if the borrower defaults on the loan, the lender can take possession of the promised asset.
+Secured loans, such as auto loans, home equity loans and home equity lines of credit require borrowers to put down a valued asset as security for the terms of the loan.
+That way, the lender can take possession of the promised asset if the borrower defaults on the loan.

-Since secured loans are considered less risky for lenders, most people can expect higher borrowing limits and more favorable loan terms.
-This is opposed to unsecured loans, which replace the need for collateral with a higher interest rate.
+Since secured loans are considered less risky for lenders, most people can expect higher borrowing limits and more favorable loan conditions.
+This is opposed to unsecured loans, which replace the need for collateral with a higher interest rate, which could still be reasonable if your credit score is in good shape.

 How Does An Unsecured Loan Work?